mpfaff/fluoride/README.md

 # Fluoride

-Fluoride is an in-development, unreleased app framework for Python 3 with first-class logging (not the package) support.
+Fluoride is a WIP logging framework for Python 3.

 ## Features